Okazaki-kōen is an expanse of parks and canals that lies between Niōmon-dōri and Heian-jingū. Two of Kyoto’s significant museums can be...

 This is Kyoto's main martial arts competition hall.
 Check at the Tourist Information Center to see if any events are on while you are in...

 Miyako Messe & Fureai-Kan Kyoto Museum of Traditional Crafts

-This multipurpose hall has excellent displays of Kyoto crafts on its basement floor.
-Exhibits include wood-block prints, lacquerware,...
+This multipurpose hall has excellent displays of Kyoto crafts.
+Exhibits include wood-block prints, lacquerware, bamboo goods and...